robichaudc/civ5/README.md

 Am I using DX9 or 11?
 Or none at all?

+What else can we turn off?
+Reward popups?
+Look into mapping from game screen and help understanding the mapping

 # Potential fixes / next steps

   Try Linux + Wine